SeaCrest Wealth Management

 Based on its SEC-filed Form ADV, SeaCrest Wealth Management has no legal or regulatory disclosures in its past.

 SeaCrest Wealth Management is a fee-based firm, meaning it employs advisors who can earn compensation from sources other than client fees.
 In the case of SeaCrest, this refers to the fact that some of its advisors earn commissions from the sale of insurance products or securities.
 Regardless of this, SeaCrest Wealth Management abides by fiduciary duty, which means it must act in the best interests of its clients under all circumstances.

 SeaCrest Wealth Management has advisory branches across various states, and each one has its own contact information.
 To get in touch with the firm’s primary office in Purchase, New York, you can call (914) 502-1900.
 A complete directory of each location’s phone number is available on SeaCrest’s website.

 All information is accurate as of the writing of this article.

 How to Learn About Investing

 - What better way to study investing than with a financial advisor that’s embedded in the investment market on a daily basis.
 Although financial advisors are known for financial planning and portfolio management, they often provide investment consulting to clients who have questions.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you know how to diversify, chances are your investment future will look bright.
 This complicated, but important, investing principle allows investors to mitigate risk and protect their portfolio from market downturns, all while theoretically increasing their potential for return.